jiangsizhu1201/CRISPR_Pipeline/README.md

 # CRISPR-jamboree3
-Jamboree demonstrating and testing the functionalities of the single Cell Perturb-Seq Pipelione
+Jamboree demonstrating and testing the functionalities of the single Cell Perturb-Seq Pipeline